SMSPIRITUALITY—MEDIA

 From Cambridge to the Alipore jail

-Aurobindo Ghose was born in Calcutta in 1872 to an Anglophile Bengali physician who sent his three sons to England at the age of seven with the instruction that they were to grow up without Indian influences.
-Aurobindo lived in England for fourteen years — St Paul's School in London, then King's College Cambridge as a classical scholar — and returned to India in 1893 without speaking his mother tongue.
-He spent the next decade in Baroda, in the service of the Gaekwad, learning Bengali and Sanskrit on his own, reading the Upaniṣads and the Bhagavad Gītā, and writing increasingly direct political journalism against British rule.
-By 1906 he was the leader of the radical wing of the Indian National Congress in Bengal and the most influential voice of the early nationalist movement.
-In 1908 he was arrested in the Alipore Bomb Case — accused of conspiracy in connection with a revolutionary cell — and spent a year in solitary confinement awaiting trial.
-The contemplative life that followed dates from that imprisonment: he later described an extended darśan of Krishna inside the cell, an experiential breakthrough that recoded the political work as the outer face of an inner project he had not yet seen the dimensions of.
+Aurobindo Ghose was born in Calcutta in 1872.
+His father, an Anglophile Bengali physician, sent his three sons to England at age seven with instructions to grow up without Indian influences.
+Aurobindo spent fourteen years there: St Paul's School in London, then King's College Cambridge as a classical scholar.
+He returned to India in 1893 without speaking his mother tongue.
+He spent the next decade in Baroda in the service of the Gaekwad, learning Bengali and Sanskrit on his own, reading the Upaniṣads and the Bhagavad Gītā, and writing political journalism against British rule.
+By 1906 he led the radical wing of the Indian National Congress in Bengal.
+In 1908 he was arrested in the Alipore Bomb Case, accused of conspiracy with a revolutionary cell, and spent a year in solitary confinement awaiting trial.
+The contemplative life that followed dates from that imprisonment.
+He later described a sustained darśan of Krishna inside the cell, an experience that transformed his sense of the political work as the outward face of a deeper inner project.

 Pondicherry and the Integral Yoga